 What is the course about?

 An opportunity to try out ideas for children’s stories, to develop your writing and learn about the current state of children’s book publishing.
-This taster course does not cover picture book writing.

 Students say: "It was warm and welcoming"; "There were valuable writing exercises to get inspiration"; "I loved the feedback from the other students"; "Very enthusiastic and supportive tutor"; "It has taken the fear away from starting!"